 In 2019, Forbes ranked UC San Diego 13th among America's Best Value Colleges.
 Scores are based on net price, net debt, alumni earnings, timely graduation, school quality and access for low-income students.
 Read more

-In 2017, Kiplinger’s Personal Finance named UC San Diego the 20th best value public university in the nation based on its academic quality and affordability, including high four-year graduation rates, low average student debt at graduation, the availability of financial aid and overall great value.
+In 2019, Kiplinger’s Personal Finance named UC San Diego the 19th best in-state value public university in the nation based on its academic quality and affordability, including high four-year graduation rates, low average student debt at graduation, the availability of financial aid and overall great value.
 Read more

 In 2017, Washington Monthly named UC San Diego 20th Best Bang for Buck among public schools in the western U.S. Read more

 Graduate Program Rankings

 The Hollywood Reporter named UC San Diego's Department of Theatre and Dance MFA Program 3rd in the world for top graduate schools to earn an acting degree in 2019.
 Also, the department's undergraduate program was named among the top five in the nation for the best bachelor's degrees to help launch an acting career in their 2018 report.